DIPlib/diplib/doc/src/design.md

 Some libraries put all image processing/analysis functionality into the image object as methods.
 The idea is to filter an image by `img.Gauss(sigma)`.
-This is a terrible idea for many reasons: it's ugly, one never knows if the image object is modified by the method or not, and the core include file for the library changes when adding any type of functionality, forcing recompilation of the whole library.
+This is a terrible idea for many reasons:

+1. one never knows if the image object is modified by the method or not,
+2. the core include file for the library changes when adding any type of functionality, forcing recompilation of the whole library, and
+3. it's ugly.

 Filters should be functions, not methods.

 In *DIPlib*, methods to the core \ref dip::Image class query and manipulate image properties, not pixel data (with the exception of \ref dip::Image::Copy and